Advice from the Anytime Team about GDPR and email marketing

 The consent given must be clear and affirmative and given actively.
 You cannot make this decision for them.

-If you are taking a telephone booking, a walk-in booking, or your customer has phoned you or emailed you to ask you to add them or remove them from e-marketing, you will have the tools in Anytime to action this on their behalf.
+If you are taking a telephone booking, a walk-in booking, or your guest has phoned you or emailed you to ask you to add them or remove them from e-marketing, you will have the tools in Anytime to action this on their behalf.

 As part of the telephone booking process, you will be prompted to mark whether they have verbally opted in or out.
-If you receive a request unrelated to a booking, you can search for the customer in Anytime and make the preference change directly against their record.
+If you receive a request unrelated to a booking, you can search for the guest in Anytime and make the preference change directly against their record.

-Under GDPR, verbal opt ins need to be auditable, so within Anytime Booking, such verbal consents against a customer’s record are recorded with the ID of the user indicating consent has been given and are time stamped.
+Under GDPR, verbal opt ins need to be auditable, so within Anytime Booking, such verbal consents against a guest record are recorded with the ID of the user indicating consent has been given and are time stamped.

 Tips for using Anytime Booking e-marketing